7 Key US & EU Regulations for Apparel & Textile Supply Chains

 2. EU Ban on Products Made with Forced Labor

-The law will take effect in 2027, three years after its approval.
 Authorities will investigate compliance through a two-phase process.
 The first phase includes a risk-based approach to assess potential violations, drawing on submissions from civil society, company records, and existing databases.
-If concerns arise, a full investigation will follow, and if evidence of forced labor is found, companies must withdraw or dispose of the products and face penalties for non-compliance.
+If concerns arise, a full investigation will follow, and if evidence of forced labor is found, the products must be withdrawn and destroyed, and companies face penalties.

 How to comply with the EU Ban on Forced Labor?